apache/flink/docs/local_execution.md

 title:  "Local Execution"
 ---

-## Local Execution/Debugging
+## Local Execution

 Flink can run on a single machine, even in a single Java Virtual Machine.
 This allows users to test and debug Flink programs locally.
 This section gives an overview of the local execution mechanisms.

-**NOTE:** Please also refer to the [debugging section](java_api_guide.html#debugging) in the Java API documentation for a guide to testing and local debugging utilities in the Java API.

-The local environments and executors allow you to run Flink programs in local Java Virtual Machine, or with within any JVM as part of existing programs.
+The local environments and executors allow you to run Flink programs in a local Java Virtual Machine, or with within any JVM as part of existing programs.
 Most examples can be launched locally by simply hitting the "Run" button of your IDE.

+There are two different kinds of local execution supported in Flink.
+The `LocalExecutionEnvironment` is starting the full Flink runtime, including a JobManager and a TaskManager.
+These include memory management and all the internal algorithms that are executed in the cluster mode.

+The `CollectionEnvironment` is executing the Flink program on Java collections.
+This mode will not start the full Flink runtime, so the execution is very low-overhead and lightweight.
+For example a `DataSet.map()`-transformation will be executed by applying the `map()` function to all elements in a Java list.

+## Debugging

 If you are running Flink programs locally, you can also debug your program like any other Java program.
 You can either use `System.out.println()` to write out some internal variables or you can use the debugger.
 It is possible to set breakpoints within `map()`, `reduce()` and all the other methods.

-The `JobExecutionResult` object, which is returned after the execution finished, contains the program runtime and the accumulator results.

-*Note:* The local execution environments do not start any web frontend to monitor the execution.
+Please also refer to the [debugging section](programming_guide.html#debugging) in the Java API documentation for a guide to testing and local debugging utilities in the Java API.

 ## Maven Dependency